Theory of quantum comb enhanced interferometry

+The second type of quantum comb adopts cross-comb-line entanglement~\cite{hariri2025entangled}. \QZ{For heterodyne detection noise in Eq.~\eqref{noise_maintext}, one can further pair the positive and negative frequencies as

+where we ignored the $n=0$ term in the summation.
+Here, the pairing of each positive frequency mode $\hat \calA_{n,m}$ and its negative frequency mode $\hat \calA_{-n,-m}$ in a TMSV (similarly $\hat \calB_{n,n+m},\hat \calB_{-n,-n-m}$)~\cite{hariri2025entangled} suppresses the fluctuation (under matching phase), leading to the cross-comb-line entangled comb in Fig.~\ref{fig:schematic}d centered around the carrier frequency (the center line), and across the entire frequency domain of multiples of $\omega_r$.
+Similarly, in the division detection approach, both $\Delta \hat I_A(m \Delta \omega_r)$ and $\Delta \hat I_B(m \Delta \omega_r)$ (see Eqs.~\eqref{eq:photocurrent_spectrum_A_main} and \eqref{eq:photocurrent_spectrum_B_main}) can be individually suppressed by the cross-comb-line entangled comb, \QZZ{therefore avoiding the entanglement-mismatching-induced noise in the intra-comb-line case}.
+However, as the two-mode squeezed pairs, $\hat \calA_{n,m}$ and $\hat \calA_{-n,-m}$, go through generally different transmissivities, $\kappa_n\neq \kappa_{-n}$, the asymmetry introduces amplified noise \QZZ{for both division receiver and heterodyne}.
+Nevertheless, such \hww{asymmetry-induced} amplified noise is local around only the absorption line and its asymmetric image, independent on $M$, thus much more robust than the division receiver with intra-comb-line squeezing case. }

-Note that quantum engineering can be applied to both combs in DCS, and in fact often required to guarantee quantum advantage as we will show later (see Table~\ref{table_summary}).
-Moreover, the two-mode squeezing may be frequency-dependent, as we analyze in Appendix.
+Note that quantum engineering can be applied to both combs in DCS, and in fact often required to guarantee quantum advantage (see Table~\ref{table_summary}).
+Moreover, the two-mode squeezing may be frequency-dependent, as we analyze in \cite{supp}.
 For simplicity, in the main text, we consider uniform comb lines, $A_n=A$ and $B_n=B$, and uniform two-mode squeezing gain $G_A\ge1$ and $G_B\ge1$ correspondingly.
-Here the squeezing gain $G$ describes the suppression of Einstein–Podolsky–Rosen (EPR) quadrature variances $1/G$ below the vacuum limit (see Methods).
+Here the squeezing gain $G$ describes the suppression of Einstein–Podolsky–Rosen (EPR) quadrature variances $1/G$ below the vacuum limit (see Appendix B).
 The quantum combs degenerate back to classical ones when the squeezing gains $G=1$.